 As with all new tools, getting used to their way of functioning is the most time-consuming process.
 Shorten this period by providing your personnel with adequate training right after you complete migrating all data.

-As soon as all your employees understand how to use the new CRM platform, you are well-positioned for increasing the productivity of your business processes.
+As soon as all your employees understand how to use the new CRM platform, you are well-positioned to increase the productivity of your business processes.

 Pitfalls to Avoid